alx-sch/miniRT/README.md

  @return	The normalized direction vector of the ray in camera space.

  @note
-The z-component of the ray direction is set to 1.0 as a convention.
-This places the projection plane (screen) at z = 1.0 in camera space, which simplifies the perspective projection math.
-The vector is then normalized to ensure it has a unit length, making it independent of this initial choice for z.
+The z-component of the ray direction is conventionally set to 1.0 This positions the projection plane (or screen) at z = 1.0 in camera space, simplifying the perspective projection calculations.
+The resulting vector is then normalized to ensure it has a unit length, making it independent of the initial choice for the z-component.
 */
 t_vec3	compute_ray_direction(int x, int y, t_cam cam)
 {